AC59852/arnaout_a_bradley_p_caron_a_nguyen_h_RHAC/README.md

 ### Project Specs
 The site was created using a combination of LAMP stack backend, Vue.js rendering front end components
 <br>
-with PHP and HTML, styled using SASS
+with PHP and HTML, styled using SASS.
 <br>
-advertisement campaign including events, full motion ads, posters and more.
+The advertisement campaign including events, full motion ads, posters, research and more.

 ### Future Goals
 Future plans for the site include creating a full scale Instagram API to track hashtags and posts about #NoShame.